isaaccormack/TindArt/project-rubric.md

 - test suite present/part of CI
 - test coverage reasonable and meaningful

+Marks deducted:

+- Test suite is not present. (-2)
+- Linter complains. (-0.5)
+- Asynchronous programming was not followed everywhere. (-1)
+- Coding convention and good coding design was not followed properly. (-1)

 ## Notes M3

 (explaining why marks were deducted)
 -----

+- Test coverage is not present for the stories.
+- Linter complains for some trivial problems. (ex. "")
+- Asynchronous programming was only done to connect to database.
+The read/write operation could also be implemented Asynchronously.
+- The methods are large.
+The database connection could be moved somewhere else to avoid having large methods.